savonet/book/audio.md

 firewall should preferably be used, but the following configuration options can
 help:

-- `harbor.bind_addrs`: list of IP addresses on which harbor should listen (default is `["0.0.0.0"]` which means any address),
+- `settings.harbor.bind_addrs`: list of IP addresses on which harbor should listen (default is `["0.0.0.0"]` which means any address),
-- `harbor.max_connections`: maximum number of connections per port (default is 2 in order to mitigate the possibility of DDoS attacks),
+- `settings.harbor.max_connections`: maximum number of connections per port (default is 2 in order to mitigate the possibility of DDoS attacks),
-- `harbor.ssl.certificate` and `harbor.ssl.private_key` should also be set if
+- `settings.harbor.ssl.certificate` and `settings.harbor.ssl.private_key` should
-  you want to use https connections.
+  also be set if you want to use https connections.

 Monitoring and testing
 ----------------------